Skip to content

 What is it?

-DHEA is the short form of the hormone Dehydroepiandrosterone.
-It is a weak androgen (male-type hormone) and a building block for producing androstenedione, testosterone, and estrogen.
+DHEA is the abbreviation for the hormone Dehydroepiandrosterone.
+It is a weak androgen (male-type hormone) and a precursor to androstenedione, testosterone, and estrogen.

 What does it do?